pachyderm/pachyderm/doc/cookbook/splitting.md

 ## PG Dump / SQL Support

-You can ingest data from postgres using split file.
+You can also ingest data from postgres using split file.

 1) Generate your PG Dump file